 Organic design involves respect for the properties of the materials.
 Organic design is also an attempt to integrate the spaces into a coherent whole: a marriage between the site and the structure and a union between the context and the structure.

-The idea of organic architecture refers not only to the buildings' literal relationship to the natural surroundings but how the buildings' design is carefully thought about as if it were a unified organism.
+The idea of organic design refers not only to the buildings' literal relationship to the natural surroundings but how the buildings' design is carefully thought about as if it were a unified organism.
 Geometries throughout buildings build a central mood and theme.
-Essentially organic architecture is also the literal design of every element of a building: From the windows to the floors, to the individual chairs intended to fill the space.
+Essentially organic design is also the literal design of every element of a building: From the windows to the floors, to the individual chairs intended to fill the space.
 Everything relates to one another, reflecting the symbiotic ordering systems of nature.

 Bruce Brooks Pfeiffer has made the following observations about Organic Architecture (quoted in Rattenbury 12):

 "Organic architecture is architecture appropriate to the time, appropriate to place, and appropriate to man."

 "Appropriate to time" means a building that belongs to the era in which it is created, addresses contemporary life-styles, social patterns, and conditions, and employs available materials and new technological methods gracefully and honestly.

 "Appropriate to place" means a building in harmony with its natural environment—a building that in its proportions, materials, and design, belongs to its site.